Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: BATIS: Experimental Demonstration

-\textit{\textbf{Accumulated Leakage Test.}} With the global accumulation confirmed, BATIS proceeds to the accumulated leakage test.
+With the global accumulation confirmed, BATIS proceeds to the accumulated leakage test.
 A second leakage matrix is measured, following the same procedure as during the first leakage test.
 Like previously, BATIS finds that all resistances exceed 25~\si{\mega\ohm}.
-Since the ohmic connections are excluded, the resulting matrix has five fewer indexes.
-As none of the connections leaked, only $35$ measurements following the matrix diagonal were taken.
+Since none of the connections leaked, only $35$ measurements following the matrix diagonal were taken.